 If something is bothering you about how your partner is treating you, it is so important to tell them.

 It is always best to talk about things when you are both relaxed and not in an argument at the time.
 Don’t let things get bigger than they need to be.
 No one should ever be in control of the relationship because you should both be on equal footing with each of you sharing your thoughts and feelings.

 If you find that you end up in similar partnerships that never work out due to communication issues, it’s time to dissect why that is.
 Is this stemming from your childhood or a bad breakup from your past?
 Any relationship patterns that are causing you pain and repetitive drama, need to be addressed with some professional guidance.
-Counselling can save you years of grief and totally change your life.
+Counseling can save you years of grief and totally change your life.

-Learning how to stand up for yourself shows confidence and people will respect you for that.
+Learning how to stand up for yourself shows confidence, and people will respect you for that.
 You will also respect yourself!
 No one really wants to be controlling or to be controlled in any relationship.
-Having reciprocated and regular heartfelt conversations is a much better way to keep a couple close.
+Having reciprocated, and regular heartfelt conversations is a much better way to keep a couple close.